Aracki/cgccli/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/aracki/cgccli/total.svg)

 ### Installation
-If you don't have Go installed you can download the appropriate binary for your system from the [releases page](https://github.com/Aracki/cgccli/releases) and put it in your path.
+If you don't have Go installed you can download binary from the [releases page](https://github.com/Aracki/cgccli/releases).

 If you do have Go: